 Insurance might not sound like the most exciting industry but insurance companies tend to operate on a “business-as-usual” mode during an economic downturn.
 While there might be a dip in the demand because fewer people are employed, many individuals choose to treat insurance policies (especially related to health) as a priority expense.
 Likewise, homeowners with a mortgage still require their insurance to keep their loan, and car owners need it to stay on the road.

 High school education is acceptable for many in a customer service role, but an actuary or underwriter would need a minimum of a bachelor’s degree in an area like math, finance, statistics or business.

 You can find some of the best jobs during a recession in the education sector.
 We still need to learn, even during a recession.
-While COVID-19 saw a brief interruption in education services, most schools are back in operation in a physical, virtual or combined setting; teachers and support staff continued to get paid even while schools were not in operation.
+While COVID-19 (Coronavirus) saw a brief interruption in education services, most schools are back in operation in a physical, virtual or combined setting; teachers and support staff continued to get paid even while schools were not in operation.
 In fact, colleges often see higher enrollment rates during economic downturns.
 People often take the opportunity to further their education to delay entry into the job market or switch careers entirely.

 Most jobs in education require at minimum a bachelor’s degree, but teachers need an additional teaching certificate.
 If you want to teach in a post-secondary institution, you’ll likely need at minimum, a master’s degree.

 COVID taught us that technology keeps the world connected and moving.
 It operates around-the-clock and continues to find ways to help us operate more efficiently.
 While IT could see job losses, the increased reliance on technology and different applications show that there are still plenty of tech jobs during a recession.